dailystory/docs/articles/changelog/2020/december.md

 # DailyStory Product Updates for December 2020
+## December 4, 2020
+* Updates for deals and accounts

 ## December 3, 2020
 * Add support for picklists when editing a contact record
 * Handle 3 letter word casing in import unchanged vs. to title case